edamla/mediterraneanagency/_books/2021-09-01-mujaddids-of-time.md

 # For adding excerpt add <!--more--> and break the line
 ---
-In the Hadith Sharif, the most prominent feature of the renewers (mujaddids) whose coming is fore- told in every century is their ability to find solutions to the material and spiritual ailments of their time through renewal, reform, and guidance, rescuing the ummah from the crises it faces.
-Mujaddids should not be confused with contemporary reform- ers who claim to innovate by introducing things not found in religion.
+In the Hadith Sharif, the most prominent feature of the renewers (mujaddids) whose coming is foretold in every century is their ability to find solutions to the material and spiritual ailments of their time through renewal, reform, and guidance, rescuing the ummah from the crises it faces.
+Mujaddids should not be confused with contemporary reformers who claim to innovate by introducing things not found in religion.
 While the latter strive to introduce elements contrary to the Quran and Sunnah, the mujaddids seek to cleanse innovations and restore